Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Simulation Results

-Figure~\ref{Fig:Amplification_comparison} further examines the total privacy loss for global $\overline{\epsilon}_{c}^T$, confirming that per-round amplification compounds over multiple rounds.
-Smaller $p_i$ or $q_i$ yields substantially lower total privacy loss, consistent with Theorem~3, which shows that the total privacy loss of local clients scales as $\mathcal{O}(q_i\sqrt{p_i T})$ rather than $\mathcal{O}(\sqrt{T})$ without amplification.
-From a practical perspective, three key insights can be drawn: $(i)$ joint tuning of $p_i$ and $q_i$ is necessary to satisfy privacy budgets while maintaining convergence speed, $(ii)$ explicit trade-offs exist—smaller $p_i$ and $q_i$ reduces total privacy loss but also slow down convergence, and $(iii)$ the data subsampling scheme is critical—sampling with replacement yields stronger privacy amplification than without replacement, thereby reducing total privacy loss under the same noise level (consistent with Remark~\ref{Remark qi}).
+Figure~\ref{Fig:Amplification_comparison} depicts the total privacy loss of the global model, $\overline{\epsilon}_{c}^T$, under the WOR sampling strategy.
+Specifically, in Fig.~\ref{Fig:Amplification_comparison}(a), we fix $q_i=0.2$ and vary $p_i$ to show the effect of client participation on the cumulative privacy cost, while in Fig.~\ref{Fig:Amplification_comparison}(b), we fix $p_i=0.5$ and vary $q_i$ to examine the impact of local data subsampling.
+The results confirm that the single-round privacy amplification effect accumulates across multiple communication rounds.
+Smaller values of $p_i$ or $q_i$ lead to a substantially lower total privacy loss, which is consistent with Theorem~\ref{Thm:total_budget} and Remark~\ref{rmk:joint_amplification}.
+From a practical perspective, these results provide three insights.
+First, $p_i$ and $q_i$ should be jointly selected to satisfy a target privacy budget while maintaining adequate convergence speed.
+Second, the privacy--utility trade-off is explicit, since reducing $p_i$ and $q_i$ lowers the total privacy loss but may also slow down training.
+Third, the local sampling strategy is also non-negligible, since sampling with replacement generally provides stronger amplification than sampling without replacement, thereby further reducing the total privacy loss under the same privacy level, which is consistent with Remark~\ref{Remark qi}.